BaymaxShao/EndoMUST/README.md

 ## Pretrained Weights
 [Back to ToC](#table-of-contents)

-The existing models pretrained on SCARED dataset can be downloaded from the following links:
+The existing models pretrained on SCARED dataset :floppy_disk: can be downloaded from the following links:

 **EndoDAC**: [in section **Results**](https://github.com/BeileiCui/EndoDAC?tab=readme-ov-file#results)